EPOS: Required application documents

 - an electronic verification key/code or

-- an official stamp and signature of the registrar's office (please send the original or a notarized copy of this document.
-A copy without notarization is insufficient.)
+- a notarized copy of this documents with an official stamp and signature of the registrar's office (a copy without notarization is insufficient.)

 Note: To verify your eligibility for the master's programme, we must be able to confirm that you have completed sufficient number of courses in the areas of economics - e.g. micro- and macroeconomics, development or agricultural economics, etc. - and quantitative methods - e.g. mathematics, econometrics and statistics.
 If your bachelor's thesis is relevant, you should also include this for consideration.